Mathias-Schneider/website/README.md

 ## Repository Purpose

-This file is just a readme file.
+This file is just a readme file that I edited once in while